Q-ACTIVITIES

 After a lively introduction on earthquakes, younger students are challenged to design a building that would sustain an earthquake.
 Upper-level students learn about the dangers of landslides, then use their skills to protect a community located at the base of a slope in a cost-effective way.

-Groundwater Pollution (Learn More)
+Groundwater (Learn More)

 What exactly is groundwater?
 A large portion of Canadians use this precious resource each day to supply needs to their homes.
 Students can learn what groundwater is, where it is, how it moves, where it comes from, and what factors can affect it.
 Whether it is a natural disaster or surface contamination from human activities, the groundwater will be affected and we need to protect it.